iPadOS 15 allows you to take control of how tabs behave in Safari

-There are some pretty big changes to Safari in iPadOS 15, and you can further customize your experience with a few hidden-away settings relating to the Tab Bar.
-If you want the very best iPad experience, these power-user features are well worth knowing about.
+There are some pretty significant changes to Safari in iPadOS 15, and you can further customize your experience with a few hidden-away settings relating to the Tab Bar.
 Here's how you can change iPadOS 15 tab behavior.

 How to switch to a Compact Tab Bar in Safari for iPadOS 15

-You have a couple of options when it comes to your Tab Bar's appearance: Separate or Compact.
+You have a couple of options when it comes to your Tab Bar's appearance in iPadOS 15: Separate or Compact.

 Separate takes up more space but offers a more familiar-looking appearance with the address bar displayed above your open tabs.

-As the name suggests, Compact takes up less space by having your currently viewed tab act as an address bar, meaning you can get more content on screen.
+Compact takes up less space by having your currently viewed tab act as an address bar, meaning you can get more content on screen.
+Compact also matches the Tab Bar's color to the site you are viewing, effectively extending the page to the edge of your iPad's screen.

 - Open your Settings app.